cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelDynamic.rst

 .. java:method:: public final UtilizationModelDynamic setUtilizationUpdateFunction(Function<UtilizationModelDynamic, Double> utilizationUpdateFunction)
    :outertype: UtilizationModelDynamic

-   Sets the function that defines how the resource utilization will be incremented or decremented along the time.
+   Sets the function defining how the resource utilization will be incremented or decremented along the time.

-   Such a function must require one \ :java:ref:`UtilizationModelDynamic`\  parameter and returns the new resource utilization.
+   Such a function must require one \ :java:ref:`UtilizationModelDynamic`\  parameter and return the new resource utilization.
 When this function is called internally by this \ ``UtilizationModel``\ , it receives a read-only \ :java:ref:`UtilizationModelDynamic`\  instance and allow the developer using this \ ``UtilizationModel``\  to define how the utilization must be updated.

    For instance, to define an arithmetic increment, a Lambda function to be given to this setter could be defined as below:

    \ ``um -> um.getUtilization() + um.getTimeSpan()*0.1``\